Rsantct/pAudio/doc/linux/PipeWire.md

 Install the JACK bridge: **`sudo apt install pipewire-jack`**

-Prepare the following user session PipeWire / Wireplumber setting files.
-You'll find a copy of these files under the **`config_examples/.config/`** directory in this repository.
+Prepare the below user session PipeWire / Wireplumber setting files.
 These files overrides the same general settings of the base configuration `/usr/share/pipewire/pipewire.conf`

+These files configures the Pipewire behavior so that:

-**Notice** that for safety reasons we want the Desktop user session NOT to use any sound card.
+- Prevent Pipewire to use any sound card
+- Make Pipewire jack_sink as default, so any desktop App via Pulseaudio/Pipewire will appear under our JACK ports PipeWire_L/R
+- Configure a desired resampling quality for any desktop App that plays using Pulseaudio/Pipewire (you can fine tune it by editing `paudio-client.conf`)

+You'll find a copy of these files under the **`pAudio/code/share/Linux/.config/`** directory in this repository.

         .config/wireplumber/